 The Planning Inspector considering our Local Plan advised that the plan in its current form would be found unsound unless we withdraw it.
 Having considered this, we wrote to the Inspector to ask that he re-considers and suspends the plan to allow time for the authorities in the sub-region to agree how they will deal with un-met need from Coventry, together with addressing our windfall allowance.
 The Planning Inspector agreed to this.
-Until the new Local Plan is agreed, however, the Authority is exposed to the possible consequences that are detailed in the Local Plan Risk Register.
-It is also the case that until the whole of the Local Plan process is complete this risk will be likely to remain in the red zone.
+The modifications have now been agreed by Council and are currently the subject of consultation.
+Until the whole of the new Local Plan is agreed, however, the Authority is exposed to the possible consequences that are detailed in the Local Plan Risk Register.
+This risk therefore remains in the red zone.
 The consequences of the risk have been expanded to outline the impact the delay in the local plan may have on infrastructure funding and the Sustainable Community Strategy.